open-telemetry/opentelemetry.io/content/en/docs/collector/howto-receiver-trace.md

 # Building a Traces Receiver

- If you are reading this tutorial, you probably already have an idea of the OpenTelemetry concepts behind traces and/or distribute traces, but if you don't you can quickly read through it here: [OpenTelemetry - Data Sources - Traces](https://opentelemetry.io/docs/concepts/data-sources/#traces).
+ If you are reading this tutorial, you probably already have an idea of the OpenTelemetry concepts behind distributed tracing, but if you don't you can quickly read through it [here](https://opentelemetry.io/docs/concepts/signals/traces/).

  Here is the definition of those concepts according to OpenTelemetry: